Return to Photo Index Return to Clickable Map Return to Home Page

 near Boumalne du Dades, Morocco

-French travelers Gislan and Oeud resting with our guide outside the Troglodytes cave -
+Gislan and Oeud relaxing with our guide outside the Troglodytes cave -

 near Boumalne du Dades, Morocco